-G. Confidential Reporting Procedures
+F. Confidential Reporting Procedures

-While UHMC recognizes the importance of privacy and confidentiality in these matters, only the Confidential Resources identified above can maintain confidentiality.
+While UHMC recognizes the importance of privacy and confidentiality in these matters, only Confidential Resources can maintain confidentiality.
 All other UHMC personnel and programs will uphold the privacy of all parties to the extent practicable, but must take appropriate action once it receives a complaint.
 This means that personally identifiable information about the victim and other necessary parties will only be shared with persons who have a specific need-to-know, i.e., those who are investigating the complaint or those involved in providing support services to the victim, including accommodations and protective measures.